volodymyrss/numpy-parallel-benchmark/README.md

 ![Benchmark results](noir.png)

 The slow-down also occurs in a single separate process as long as there are other similar processes running on the same machine.
 It suggests that the problem is not related to GIL, a particular parallelisation library or the way we use it, or simple forms of thread contention.
+There are no I/O operations in the benchmark.